 Exercise reduces insulin resistance and helps to move the glucose better into the muscles with lesser insulin requirements.

-Exercise helps lower your A1C: Exercise burns more sugar, thus helping lower your blood sugar and A1C.
-Exercise for diabetes makes you physically & mentally feel better and stress-free.
+Exercise helps lower your A1C: Exercise burns more sugar, thus helping reduce your blood sugar and A1C.
+Exercise for diabetes makes you physically and mentally feel better and stress-free.
 This peaceful state helps lower blood glucose spikes.
 If you build muscles, then it increases your calorie consumption, which in turn contributes to maintaining good BS.

 Exercise has shown more benefits in shorter bouts of 10min with higher intensity.